SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 For examples of how to use these various types of values in ``switch`` statements, see :ref:`ControlFlow_Switch` in the :doc:`../LanguageGuide/ControlFlow` chapter.

-A ``switch`` case can optionally contain a guard expression after each pattern.
+A ``switch`` case can optionally contain a where expression after each pattern.
-A :newTerm:`guard expression` is introduced by the keyword ``where`` followed by an expression, and is used to provide an additional condition before a pattern in a case is considered matched to the *control expression*.
+A :newTerm:`where expression` is introduced by the keyword ``where`` followed by an expression, and is used to provide an additional condition before a pattern in a case is considered matched to the *control expression*.
-If a guard expression is present, the *statements* within the relevant case are executed only if the value of the *control expression* matches one of the patterns of the case and the guard expression evaluates to ``true``.
+If a where expression is present, the *statements* within the relevant case are executed only if the value of the *control expression* matches one of the patterns of the case and the where expression evaluates to ``true``.
 For instance, a *control expression* matches the case in the example below only if it is a tuple that contains two elements of the same value, such as ``(1, 1)``.